phpMv/ubiquity/docs/security/index.rst

 Server-side validation
 ^^^^^^^^^^^^^^^^^^^^^^
-It is preferable to restrict the URLs allowed to modify data.
+It is preferable to restrict the URLs allowed to modify data. |br|
 Beforehand, by specifying the Http method in the routes, and by testing the request :

 .. code-block:: php